 Minimum Work Experience

-At least 1-2 years in an accredited clinical laboratory.
+1-2 years in an accredited clinical laboratory.
 (Required)

 1. Performs Microbiology, Mycology, Virology, Molecular Diagnostics and Immunology procedures in accordance with established procedures and policies.

 2. Records and reports results; operates and maintains equipment; monitors quality control standards; evaluates new instruments and tests.
 Performs clerical and service duties as required.

 3. Cultivates, isolates and assists in identifying bacterial and other microorganisms present in body fluids, exudates skin scrapings or autopsy and surgical specimens.
 Performs various bacteriological, mycological, virological and parasitological tests to provide data on cause and progress of disease.

 4. Has in-depth conceptual and practical knowledge in own discipline and basic knowledge of related disciplines.
 Solves complex problems.
 Works independently; receives minimal guidance.

 5. May lead projects or project steps within a broader project or may have accountability for ongoing activities or objectives.
 Acts as a resource for colleagues with less experience.

 6. May lead projects or project steps within a broader project or may have accountability for ongoing activities or objectives.
 Acts as a resource for colleagues with less experience.
 Will be required to rotate weekends and holidays and would be flexible in working the 3 shifts (day/eve/night) as needed.